-Table 6.8: National percentages of students enrolled at schools where ICT coordinators reported that the use of ICT for teaching and learning was hindered a lot or to some extent by insufficient computer resources
+Table 6.8: National percentages of students enrolled at schools where ICT coordinators reported that the use of ICT for teaching and learning was hindered a lot or to some extent by y y insu may appear inconsistent.
+Comparisons with ICILS 2018 only reported for countries or benchmarking participants meeting sample participation requirements.